minreiseah/doofin/README.md

 Additional libraries and tools used in the project will be updated as the project progresses.

+## Testing

+We have both unit and integration testing done for our components.
+For code written in python, tests are under `https://github.com/minreiseah/orbital/tree/main/tests`.

 ## Project Log

 Our project log can be viewed [here](https://github.com/minreiseah/orbital/blob/main/docs/project_log.md).